Authorities: Bodies of 2 ice fishermen found at Indiana pond

 FRANKTON, Ind.
 (AP) — Authorities say the bodies of two ice fishermen have been recovered from an Indiana pond.

-The Madison County sheriff’s department says the bodies were found around midnight Tuesday at Camp Kikthawenund in Frankton, about 35 miles) northeast of Indianapolis.
+The Madison County sheriff’s department says the bodies were found around midnight Tuesday at Camp Kikthawenund near Frankton, about 35 miles (56 kilometers) northeast of Indianapolis.

-WTHR-TV reports the men were an off-duty Department of Natural Resources officer in his 40s and a friend in his 70s.
-Names weren’t immediately released.
+The Madison County coroner’s office identified the men as 44-year-old Ed Bollman and 77-year-old Roger Chezem, both of Anderson.
+Bollman was an off-duty Indiana Department of Natural Resources conservation officer and officials say the men were longtime friends.

 Sheriff’s Lt.
-Darwin Dwiggins tells The (Anderson) Herald Bulletin that when the men didn’t return as expected from fishing Tuesday a relative of one of them reported about 9 p.m. that they were missing.
+Darwin Dwiggins says that when the men didn’t return as expected from fishing Tuesday a relative of one of them reported about 9 p.m. that they were missing.
 A hole was found in the ice and the bodies were recovered by divers following a search.